Veams/status-quo/README.md

 ## Example

 Let's start with a simple state example.
-You should start with the abstract class `BaseState`:
+You should start with the abstract class `StateHandler`:

 ```ts
 import { useStateFactory, StateHandler } from '@veams/status-quo';